ericsonga/APCSAReview/_sources/HiddenFiles/topic-1-8-toggle-write-code.rst

         :practice: T
         :autograde: unittest

-        Write code that should calculate how many miles you can go on half a tank of gas if the miles per gallon is 26 and your tank holds 15 gallons.
+        Write code that calculates how many miles you can go on half a tank of gas if the miles per gallon is 26 and your tank holds 15 gallons.
         ~~~~
         public class Test1
         {